kdubbels/kdubbels.github.io/drafts/2017-05-26-functional-pipeline-method-chain.markdown

 The crucial part is that rather than returning an *object*, while currying returns a *function*.

 The curry method, then, works by creating a closure that holds the original function and the original arguments that will be curried.
 As mentioned above, this method then returns a function that returns the result of calling the *original function*, passing it the arguments from the original invocation of the curry method itself.

+(Now might be a good time to point out that while Underscore doesn't feature a built-in curry method, Lodash does: https://lodash.com/docs/4.17.4#curry)

 Now, the key difference between Underscore's method chain and a truly functional "pipeline" is *composition*.
 The concept of composition is more general than functional programming; the idea of composition is to be able to "compose" smaller chunk programs into one larger chunk (which in turn may be composed with another big chunk and so on).